jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Version 3.0 released
 - `ibpy` library is dropped in favour of the newer `ib_insync` library.
 - The same code logic is ported over to use the features of `ib_insync`, compatible with Python 3.7.
 Includes various code cleanup.
-- Dropped `matplotlib` charting in favour of headless runtime inside Docker.
+- Dropped `matplotlib` charting in favour of headless running inside Docker.

 *14 Jun 2019*